Professor in Proteomics

 The research in the group denoted Nilsson lab is devoted to affinity proteomics based biomarker discovery and validations.
-This is mainly explored within neuroproteomics and inflammatory autoimmune disorders in plasma, serum and CSF.
-It’s enabled through the development and utilization of various types of protein array formats utilizing protein fragments and antibodies from the Human Protein Atlas.
+This is mainly explored within neuroproteomics and various autoimmune disorders and enabled through the development and utilization of different types of protein array formats using protein fragments and antibodies from the Human Protein Atlas.

-The main focus within neuroproteomics is on protein and autoantibody profiling in plasma, serum and CSF within Multiple sclerosis (MS); Alzheimer’s disease (AD); Parkinson’s diseases (PD); Amyotrophic lateral sclerosis (ALS); Frontotemporal dementia (FTD) and Psychiatric disorders.
+The main focus within neuroproteomics is on protein and autoantibody profiling in plasma, serum and CSF within multiple sclerosis, Alzheimer’s disease, Parkinson’s diseases, amyotrophic lateral sclerosis (ALS), frontotemporal dementia (FTD) and psychiatric disorders.

 Anna Månberg, Researcher

 August Jernbom Falk, PhD Student

 Cecilia Hellström, Research engineer

 Jennie Olofsson, Research engineer